erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 the bit operations here are up to 3 ns faster.

-`unique_phash2` still uses BIF coded integer division to achieve the range, which gives it about the same speed as in the previous section.
+`unique_phash2` still uses BIF coded integer division to achieve the range, which gives it about the same speed as in the previous section, but it seems integer division with a power of 2 is a bit faster.

 ```